d-koppenhagen/vscode-file-tree-to-text-generator/README.md

 ## Known Issues and Improvements

-- It should be possible to limit the file tree depth, therefore a promt shoul be provided
 - Add the ability to specify some default values in the vscode configuration file
 - Add the ability to specify `preFileEntryString`, `postFileEntryString`, `preDirEntryString`, `postDirEntryString`, `preTreeString` and `postTreeString`, to let the user be able to customize the output
 - refactor the methods for the available output generation, so that they are more generic (reduce amount of duplicate code)